masc-ucsc/docs/docs/pyrope/04-variables.md

 bits on the selection do not affect the result.
 Internally, it is a bitmask which has no order.
 For the `zext` and `sext` the same order as the input variable is respected.
 This means that `var@[1,2] == var@[2,1]`.
 As a result, the bit selection can not be use to transpose bits.
-A bundle must be used for such operation.
+A tuple must be used for such operation.

 ```